Rika Kawamura

 Rika Kawamura (川村りか, Kawamura Rika) is a Japanese model, actress, and gravure idol.

 Life and career

 Kawamura was born in Tokyo on October 10, 1982.
 She has appeared in numerous bikini and lingerie magazines, commercial and print-ads, calendars and TV shows, and she has also released several gravure videos and photobooks.

 Kawamura appeared in the 2008 film Umeda Yūko no kokuhaku as a friend of the main character, but her first starring role was in the March 2010 erotic suspense film S&M The Movie which was directed by Yutaka Ōgi.

 She also starred in the 2009 V-cinema production Chanbara Beauty: The Movie - Vortex.

 She was a member of the Ebisu Muscats.

+She gave birth to a baby boy in 2016.

 On April 17, 2018, Kawamura announced on her blog that she has cervical cancer and will be undergoing surgery.